-If an Athlete fails to pass through a compulsory turning flag (CTF) in the designated sequence, he may return to the point of error and drive the CTF, provided he has not driven the following CTF or the next Obstacle.
+If an Athlete fails to pass through a compulsory turning flag (CTF) in the designated sequence, the Athlete may return to the point of error and drive the CTF, provided the Athlete has not driven the following CTF or the next Obstacle.
 An Athlete who fails to pass through a CTF in the published sequence and direction will be Eliminated, (except multiple CTFs which are to be driven several times with different numbers).